How Will Debt Settlement Affect My Credit Score?

 How Will Debt Settlement Affect Your Credit?

 Because you aren’t paying your full balance as agreed, debt settlement will have a negative impact on your credit score.
-Your credit is based on several different factors, so the exact impct on your credit can vary depending on the other information on your credit report.
+Your credit is based on several different factors, so the exact impact on your credit can vary depending on the other information on your credit report.
 However, it's safe to say that debt settlement can have a significant impact on your credit score.

 What FICO Says About Debt Settlement and Your Credit Score